 Colorado courts are required to divide marital assets and debts between the parties “equitably,” which does not necessarily mean “equally.”
-Generally, property that is acquired during the marriage is presumed to be marital, whether it is titled in one party’s name or both parties’ names.
+Generally, property that is acquired during the marriage is marital, whether it is titled in one or both parties’ names.
 That includes real estate, personal property, bank accounts, business interests, vehicles, and trusts.
 Investment accounts, pensions, IRAs, 401Ks and retirement plans are also treated as assets in a divorce.
-Property is considered separate when it is acquired before the date of marriage, or obtained by gift or inheritance, or was an award from certain kinds of personal injury settlements.
-Any increase in value of separate property from the date of marriage to the date of divorce, is also considered marital.
+Property is considered separate when it is acquired before the date of marriage, obtained by gift or inheritance, or was an award from certain kinds of personal injury settlements.
+Any increase in the value of separate property from the date of marriage to the date of divorce is also considered marital.
 It is vital to the divorce process to accurately designate whether an asset is “marital” or “separate.”